Tokenization Strategy

 Web3 Product and Strategy Lead

-I led the design of a governance-centered operating model that aligned legal, compliance, treasury, credit risk, and technology stakeholders around eligibility thresholds, capital authorization rules, escalation triggers, and board-level reporting architecture.
+I led the design of a governance-centered tokenization operating model that aligned legal, compliance, treasury, credit risk, and technology stakeholders around asset eligibility thresholds, capital gating rules, lifecycle controls, escalation triggers, AI monitoring instrumentation, and executive reporting architecture.
 The work focused on institutional control design, not token mechanics.

 Challenge